rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 for review.
 Most students copy programming assignments from Internet sites and their batch mates.
 A  teacher with a zero-tolerance policy is overwhelmed by the burden of detecting cheating in student submissions.
 ChatGPT and other generative AI tools have made cheating very easy.
 Policing is not part of a teacher's responsibility.
 With increased enrollment, enforcing ethics among students has become impossible.
 Is there any solution to the problem?
-However, parents should allow students to pursue careers with enough freedom.
+I believe the parents should allow students to pursue careers with enough freedom and do not try to accomplish their dream at the cost of their wards.
-A student could choose two courses every semester that they find interesting.
+A student could choose two courses every semester that they find interesting and challenging.
 It would reduce the cheating load on both students and teachers.
-No number of laws and punishments can enforce ethics; we need to create an environment for it to seep into the education system.
+No law or punishment can enforce ethics; we need to create an environment for it to seep into the education system.